-The financial statements of TriMas Corporation as of and for the year ended December 31, 2003 included in this prospectus and the financial statement schedule in the Registration Statement have been so included in reliance on the report of KPMG LLP, independent accounting, The financial statements as of December 31, 2002 and for the years ended December 31, 2002 and 2001 included in this prospectus have been so included in reliance on the report of PricewaterhouseCoopers LLP, independent accountants, given on the authority of said firm as experts in auditing and accounting.
-The combined financial statements of Highland Group Corporation as of December 31, 2002 and for the years ended December 31, 2002 and prize and for the years ender the report of PricewaterhouseCoopers LLP, independent accountants, given on the authority of said firm as experts in auditing and accounting.
-The combined financial statements of Highland Group Corporation as of December 31, 2003 and 2002 and for the years ended December 31, 2003, 2002 and 2001 included in reliance on the report of Walthall, Drake & Wallace LLP, independent accountants, given on the authority of said firm as experts in auditing and accounting.
+The financial statements of TriMas Corporation as of and for the year ended December 31, 2003 included in this prospectus and the financial statement schedule in the Registration Statement have been so included in reliance on the report of KPMG LLP, independent registered public accounting firm, appearing elsewhere herein given in and upon the authority of said firm as experts in auditing and accounting.
+The financial statements as of December 31, 2002 and for the years ended December 31, 2002 and 2001 included in this prospectus have been so included in reliance on the report of PricewaterhouseCoopers LLP, independent registered public accounting firm, given on the authority of said firm as experts in auditing and accounting.
+The combined financial statements of Highland Group Corporation as of December 31, 2003 and 2002 and for the years ended December 31, 2003, 2002 and 2001 included in this prospectus in the Registration Statement have been so included in reliance on the report of Walthall, Drake & Wallace LLP, independent accountants, given on the authority of said firm as experts in auditing and accounting.